StuxVT/ScryptTunes/README.md

 ## Credits
 ### `🎶` [TwitchTunes](https://github.com/mmattDonk/TwitchTunes)
-- I am using a customized version with various bugfixes and extra features (Like support for youtube links) as a placeholder for now.
-I plan on a full rewrite of the bot, but [mattDonk](https://github.com/mmattDonk) deserves credit for their incredible baseline I'm using as a starting point.
-   All credit goes to [mattDonk](https://github.com/mmattDonk) for the majority of the baseline bot.
+- Originally forked from this project, has grown to have many more features, fixes, etc, but [mattDonk](https://github.com/mmattDonk) deserves credit for the starting point.

 ---
 ## Dev Notes